FleekHQ/brokkr/README.md

 Brokkr is a background job orchestrator for Node.
 It's currently designed to use Redis and Kafka as the backbone, but can be easily expanded for other stacks.

-Brokkr is lightweight, has no dependencies, and is designed to be failure resistant.
+Brokkr is lightweight (has just one dependency), and is designed to be failure resistant.

 ## Installation